ravi9/openvino-wiki/CMakeOptionsForCustomCompilation.md

-# CMake options for custom compilation
+# CMake Options for Custom Compilation

-This document contains CMake options, their description and default values, which can be used to build custom OpenVINO runtime using open-source version.
-In order to create custom runtime from prebuilt OpenVINO release package, please, refer to [deployment manager] documentation, if you want to create custom runtime from opensource repository, please, refer to [Inference Engine Introduction] in order to understand all dependencies.
+This document provides description and default values for CMake options that can be used to build a custom OpenVINO runtime using the open source version.
+For instructions on how to create a custom runtime from the prebuilt OpenVINO release package, refer to the [deployment manager] documentation.
+If you want to create a custom runtime from the open source repository, refer to the [Inference Engine Introduction] to understand all the dependencies.

-## Table of content:
+## Table of contents:

 * [Disable / enable plugins build and other components](#disable--enable-plugins-build-and-other-components)
 * [Options affecting binary size](#options-affecting-binary-size)